How to find part-time job opportunities

-Starting your job search can often be the hardest part, but don’t worry - we’re here to help you get the ball rolling.
-And the good news is that there are plenty more ways to find a flexible job than you probably realise.
+Starting your job search can often be the hardest part.
+But don’t worry - we’re here to help you get the ball rolling.

 Don’t restrict your search to part-time and flexible jobs

-If you wait for the ideal flexible job to come along, you could be in for a long wait.
-Take matters into your own hands!
-We strongly recommend you to apply for full-time roles, negotiating flexible hours if you are offered the position.
-More on this in our article about when and how to ask for flexibility.
+If you wait for the ideal flexible job to come along, you could be waiting for a long time.
+So instead, take matters into your own hands.
+We strongly recommend applying for full-time roles, and then negotiating flexible hours if you are offered the position.
+You can read more on this topic in our articles about when and how to ask for flexibility.

 As well as looking out for vacancies on social media, make sure all your accounts are up to date and present you in the best light.
 Employers do check up on candidates.
 Not on LinkedIn yet?
 You need to be there!
 Recruitment agencies regularly use it to source candidates.

-Many people make the mistake of thinking that all jobs are online these days.
-They’re not.
-Depending on the type of role you’re looking for (and especially if you’re seeking local work to make it easier to meet your caring duties), consider good old-fashioned ways of finding vacancies.
+It's easy to assume that all jobs are online these days, but they're not.
+Depending on the type of role you’re looking for (and especially if you’re a carer looking to work locally), consider good old-fashioned ways of finding vacancies.
 Check out your local newspaper and local recruitment agencies, and look out for job ads on the notice boards of local supermarkets, schools and libraries.

-Carers will know better than job advisors what it’s like to be a carer and look for work at the same time.
-Coming together and sharing these experiences can often help with the burden.
-But your local caring community might also be a good avenue to hear about flexible opportunities in your area.
+If you're a carer, it's also worth reaching out to other local carers.
+They bare more likely than job advisors to understand the challenges, and might be a good avenue to hear about flexible opportunities in your area.
 Join a local group or online forum and find out how others have done it, what sort of work they do and how it helps their circumstances.